 - Misrepresenting the law or the amount of coverage available

-When you retain the legal team of Stewart J. Guss, Attorney at Law, however, you will have a skilled advocate on your side that will make sure that the insurance company pays you as many of your losses as possible, including your pain and suffering and lost quality of life.
+When you retain the legal team of Stewart J. Guss, Injury Accident Lawyers, however, you will have a skilled advocate on your side that will make sure that the insurance company pays you as many of your losses as possible, including your pain and suffering and lost quality of life.

 Protecting Your Rights After a Rear-End Accident